-Prior to the IPO, the Company granted stock options under its Amended and Restated 2004 Equity Incentive Plan, as amended (the "2004 Plan").
+Prior to the IPO, the Company granted stock options under its Amended and Restated 2004 Equity Incentive Plan, as amended, or the 2004 Plan.
 Under the terms of the 2004 Plan, the Company had the ability to grant incentive and nonstatutory stock options.
 Incentive stock options could only be granted to Company employees.
 Nonstatutory stock options could be granted to Company employees, directors and consultants.
 Such options are exercisable at prices, as determined by the board of directors, generally equal to the fair value of the Company's common stock at the date of grant.
-Options granted to employees generally vest over a four-year period, with an initial vesting period of 12 months for 25% of the shares, and the remaining 75% of the shares vesting monthly on a ratable basis over the remaining 36 months.
+Options granted to employees generally vest over a four -year period, with an initial vesting period of 12 months for 25% of the shares, and the remaining 75% of the shares vesting monthly on a ratable basis over the remaining 36 months.
 Options generally expire ten years after the grant date and are generally exercisable upon vesting.
 Vested options generally expire 90 days after termination of the optionee's employment or relationship as a consultant or director, unless otherwise extended by the terms of the stock option agreement.

-In March 2014, the Company's board of directors and stockholders approved the 2014 Equity Incentive Plan ("2014 Plan") and 5,300,000 shares of common stock were authorized for issuance under the 2014 Plan.
+In March 2014, the Company's board of directors and stockholders approved the 2014 Equity Incentive Plan, or 2014 Plan, and 5,300,000 shares of common stock were authorized for issuance under the 2014 Plan.
 In addition, on the first day of each year beginning in 2015 and ending in 2024, the 2014 Plan provides for an annual automatic increase to the shares reserved for issuance in an amount equal to 5% of the total number of shares outstanding on December 31st of the preceding calendar year or a lesser number as determined by the Company's board of directors.
-Pursuant to the automatic annual increase, 2,558,231 and 2,466,124 additional shares were reserved under the 2014 Plan on January 1, 2016 and 2015.
-As of December 31, 2015, 5,079,164 shares of common stock were available for future grant under the 2014 Plan.
+Pursuant to the automatic annual increase, 2,668,150 and 2,558,231 additional shares were reserved under the 2014 Plan on January 1, 2017 and 2016.
+As of December 31, 2016, 6,094,657 shares of common stock were available for future grant under the 2014 Plan.